1. What is Greek Life?

 17. Does UNC-Pembroke allow chapter housing?

 Currently, UNC-Pembroke’s fraternities and sororities do not have privately-owned chapter houses.
-Some chapters are housed in Village Apartments through UNCP.

 © The University of North Carolina at Pembroke

 PO Box 1510 Pembroke, NC 28372-1510 • 910.521.6000